zygon4/CoreRL/README.md

 ./gradlew run
 ```

-to launch the Swing game app
+to launch the Swing game app.

+Requires java 14!